What is 174cm in Feet? A complete walkthrough to Metric-Imperial Conversions

 Step 2: Converting Inches to Feet

 There are 12 inches in one foot.
-Therefore, to convert 68.50 inches to feet, we use the following formula:
+Which means, to convert 68.50 inches to feet, we use the following formula:

 Feet = Inches / 12